 - Anorexics can continue losing weight even after someone gets help, due to resistance and rebellion.
 But early cases of anorexia are rarely fatal.
 If someone collapses it is not a tragedy.
 It can help persuade the sick person that they are not as fine as they think they are.

-- Keeping an anorexic person safe by hospitalisation if necessary can be useful until they are insightful enough or tired enough of their disorder to wish to change.
+- Keeping an anorexic person safe by putting them in hospital, if necessary, can be useful until they are insightful enough or tired enough of their disorder to wish to change.
 But even if there is a turning point, it can be a struggle to get well.

-7 People who deny that they have a problem usually know that they are very sick but they don’t want to surrender to our concerns in case they are giving in to us.
+- People who deny that they have a problem usually know that they are very sick but they don’t want to surrender to our concerns in case they are giving in to us.
 They are usually very scared to stop what they are doing for irrational reasons.
 They may convince themselves that they can get by as they are.
-A good therapist can get them to safely express their ambivalence to change.
+A good therapist can help them to express their ambivalence to change, safely and without judgement.

 Supporting someone you care about who has an eating disorder is usually mystifying at first.
 The answers seem so easy: ‘stop making yourself throw up’ or ‘stop eating too much’ or ‘stop starving yourself’.
 But these are surface level directions, and do not address the deep emotions and damage occurring beneath the surface; damage that is often built up over years or decades of time.

 When approaching a loved one with an eating disorder, remember that attempting to guilt or bribe them into giving up behaviours will not work.
 They need love, sympathy and support.
-Helping the person takes a great deal of patience and time, and will also require you to get educated on the options for offering help specific to their needs.
-Such help may include offering to assist them in finding the help they need.
-There are support groups, organizations, helpful books and other resources to help the parent, child, other family member, partner, or friend offer assistance to the person they care about.
+It is going to call upon a great deal of patience and time.
+You need to be educated on the options for offering help specific to their needs, including offering to assist them in finding the help which they generally refuse even if they know they need it.
+They will be terrified of losing control or getting fat.
+There are support groups, organisations, helpful books and other resources to help the parent, child, other family member, partner, or friend offer assistance to the person they care about.
 These resources can also help the family member or friend cope with their own fears and questions related to caring about and being scared for someone who is dealing with an eating disorder.

 One of the biggest complaints someone with an eating disorder has about the way others treat them is that they hate feeling as if they are being watched by “the food police”.
-The instinct to monitor what someone is, or is not eating is natural but can have disadvantages.
-Sometimes intense supervision is necessary, depending on what is best for the sufferer (this often depends on their age and level of care needed).
-Take steps to understand what is best for the situation, and make adjustments as needed, such as if you used to have to monitor food intake a lot but now the person has made progress and earned a higher level of trust, you might be able to back off a little.
+The instinct to monitor what someone is or is not eating is natural, but it’s not always helpful.
+Sometimes it’s necessary, depending on what is best for the sufferer (this often depends on their age and level of care needed), but sometimes it only worsens the situation.
+Take steps to understand what is best for the situation, and make adjustments as needed, such as if you used to have to monitor food intake a lot but now the person has made progress and earned a higher level of trust, you might be able to back off some.

 It is helpful for parents to be compassionate but firm and consistent.
 Learning the language of eating disorders is helpful.
 If someone won’t eat, perhaps say “The eating disorder must be shouting at you today”.
 If they say I can’t eat this amount of food, ask “This is what the Voice tells you, what do YOU think?”

-When all the people involved are in a calm place, start a conversation about how the sufferer envisions you best helping them.
-Ask if they want you to check in with them regularly or just from time to time.
+When all the people involved are in a calm place, start a conversation.
+Say, what kind of help from us might be helpful for you?
+If they say just leave me alone, ask if they want you to check in with them regularly or just from time to time.
 Ask them when they feel the need to vent, to let you know if they want you to offer suggestions or just listen and validate their feelings.
 Ask them if it would be helpful to offer to do things like shop for food or prepare meals for them or would they prefer to take the responsibility for that.
-Ask if there is a special relative who they can open up to about their private feelings
+Ask if there is a special relative they can open up to about their private feelings

-Something to be aware of is comments related to weight.
+Be aware that comments about weight aren’t helpful.
 While the average person considers “You’ve lost weight!” to be a compliment, it can come across quite differently to someone with an eating disorder.
 Even someone who needs to lose weight for health reasons (i.e. being overweight or obese due to an eating disorder) is learning to separate weight loss from being a “good” person.
-Too often, a person who has constantly dieted sees both certain foods and themselves as either “good” or “bad”.
-Learning to take these “all or nothing” labels off everything is an essential skill.
-It’s important that a loved one understands that weight comments are not helpful.
-Focus should be on your pleasure that your loved one is making progress in taking care of themselves, rather than how great they look now that they’re thinner.
+Too often a person who has constantly dieted sees both certain foods and themselves as either “good” or “bad”, and learning to take the labels off everything is an essential skill.
+It’s important that a loved one understands that acknowledging weight loss should be about being happy the person is making progress taking care of themselves, rather than how great they look or are now that they’re thinner.

 In addition, be aware of how you talk about weight and size yourself.
-Many people with an eating disorder grew up around people for whom weight was a huge topic and judgments about a person’s size were common.
-This is not to lay blame on any one person’s shoulders, but to point out that anyone who is trying to help someone who suffers from an eating disorder should be aware of their own dialogue about things like body shape, weight gained or lost, and views on people based on any of that.
+Many people with an eating disorder grew up in homes or around people for whom weight was a huge topic and judgements about a person’s size were common.
+Let’s not lay blame on any one person’s shoulders, but anyone who is trying to help someone who suffers from an eating disorder should be aware of their own dialogue about things like body shape, weight gained or lost, and views on people based on any of that.
+See the essay about media influences on the NCFED website for more thoughts on this.

 While there are many times when a person, particularly a parent or partner, may need to be quite patient and assist when able to help with progress, there are also times when the sufferer may have to step up and take more responsibility for their progress in recovery.
 There are times when carers must set strict boundaries such as medical monitoring with no exceptions or excuses.